minprog/uva-prog-wis/Week 2/30 Problem Set 2/10 Problem Set 2.md

 to buy exactly $$n$$ McNuggets, one has to solve a Diophantine equation: find non-negative integer values of $$a$$, $$b$$, and $$c$$, such that
 $$6*a+9*b+20*c=n$$.

+## Restrictions

+You cannot use lists for solving this problem.
+However, you can use *tuples*, as described in the preparatory materials.

 ## Problem a